 Another challenge I would like to address is the so-called shift-left approach.
 In a nutshell, it’s about starting testing as early as possible, and in our case, we started in the architectural phase, as mentioned before.

-At Infinum, we strive to start as early as possible with every project, and we’ve carefully compiled our knowledge and experience in the Quality Assurance Handbook.
+At Infinum, we strive to start testing as early as possible on every project, and we’ve carefully compiled our knowledge and experience in the Quality Assurance Handbook.

 Usability testing data allows us to put ourselves in users’ shoes while testing Figma prototypes helps the entire team address potential issues or misunderstandings before they even arise.
 What this means in practice is that we don’t simply implement features on request but rather challenge certain aspects and provide constructive arguments about why something needs to change.